gasparian/multiclass-semantic-segmentation/README.md

 Augmentation is a well-established technique for dataset extension.
 What we do, is slightly modifying both the image and mask.
 Here, I apply augmentations "on the fly" along with the batch generation, via the best-known library [albumentations](https://github.com/albumentations-team/albumentations).
 Usually, I end up with some mix of a couple spatial and RGB augmentations: like crops/flip + random contrast/brightness (you can check out it in `./utils/cityscapes_utils.py`).
-Also, sometimes you want to apply really hard augs, to imitate images from other "conditions distribution", like snow, shadows, rain and etc. Alnumentations gives you that possibility via [this code](https://github.com/UjjwalSaxena/Automold--Road-Augmentation-Library).
+Also, sometimes you want to apply really hard augs, to imitate images from other "conditions distribution", like snow, shadows, rain and etc. Albumentations gives you that possibility via [this code](https://github.com/UjjwalSaxena/Automold--Road-Augmentation-Library).

 Here is an original image:
 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/download (73).png" height=320 /> </p>